What is the Difference in Vanilla Bean Tastes?

 First of all, let's discuss vanilla bean DNA.
 There are really just three types of vanilla beans in the world:

-- Tahitensis (Also called, "Tahitian", this is believed to by a hybrid species between Planifolia & Pompona)
+- Tahitensis (Also called, "Tahitian" or "Tahiti", this is believed to by a hybrid species between Planifolia & Pompona)

 Planifolia is the most commonly-harvested vanilla around the world, originating from Central America.
 Pompona is not as widely cultivated while Tahitensis is growing in popularity.
 The DNA of each distinct vanilla bean will contribute somewhat to its unique flavor and aroma, but the soil and climate where the bean is grown, as well as the drying techniques, will determine quality and taste more than DNA alone.

 This is the most common vanilla bean for cooking.
 It has a classic buttery and rich vanilla taste.
 It has universal vanilla appeal and a wide range of applications in baking, brewing and so much more.
-This became the world's most popular vanilla bean because Madagascar produced the world's most vanilla beans until just recently.
+This became the world's most popular vanilla bean because Madagascar has historically produced the world's most vanilla beans.
 It's the traditional vanilla that we have all acquired a taste for.

-Quickly becoming a customer-favorite vanilla bean, Tahitian beans are known for their subtle floral aromas with fruity undertones.
-These vanilla beans are often grown in Tahiti, Indonesia or other bean-growing regions around the world, similar to Planifolia.
+Quickly becoming a customer-favorite vanilla bean, Sentani beans are known for their subtle floral aromas with fruity undertones.
+This species of vanilla bean (Tahitensis) is often grown in Tahiti, Indonesia, PNG, Ecuador or other bean-growing regions around the world, similar to Planifolia.
 It's a light, crisp and uniquely-sweet vanilla that is great for fruit-based desserts, creams and pastries.

 This bold vanilla bean teases with hints of raisins and figs along with mocha undertones.
 It's a brilliant combination of soft and fruity vanilla accents coupled with traditional vanilla aromas and tastes.
 This is the perfect vanilla bean for baked goods that incorporate fruits and drinks with a Mediterranean emphasis.

-We will continue to add more vanilla beans as we work with farmers around the world to bring you the entire world of vanilla under our little roof, here at VanillaPura.
+We will continue to add more vanilla beans to our taste chart as we work with farmers around the world to bring you the entire world of vanilla under our little roof, here at VanillaPura.